User Guide

 Locating students by name: findname

-contain any of the given keywords.
+Finds students whose NAME contain any of the given keywords.

-Note that if you want to display the entire list of students again, run list
+Note that if you want to display the entire list of students again, run list.

 Format: